geekswagg/univention-corporate-server/doc/changelog/index.rst

 Univention App Center
 =====================

-* Removed the commands :command:`univention-rename-app` and :command :`univention-register-apps` which used old code that did not work since at least UCS 5.0 and which are unneeded (:uv:bug:`56724`).
+* Removed the commands :command:`univention-rename-app` and
+  :command:`univention-register-apps` which used old code that didn't work since at least UCS 5.0 and which are unneeded (:uv:bug:`56724`).

 * The initial App Center cache has been updated.
-It is important especially when working offline (:uv:bug:`56716`).
+It's important especially when working offline (:uv:bug:`56716`).

 * Adapted code to API changes in the new Python :program:`apt` library